Pomodoro Technique: What is It and How it Works

 2. Plan

-Before you start working, take some time to plan your sessions or your Pomodoros.
-Prepare a to-do list and record the number of Pomodoros every task will take.
+Before you start working, take some time to plan your sessions or how many Pomodoros you need to complete multiple tasks.
+Prepare a to-do list, add tasks on it and record the number of Pomodoros every task will take.

-Keep in mind that any task which takes more than five Pomodoros should be broken down into smaller tasks for you to stay on top of things.
+Keep in mind that if a task takes more than five Pomodoros, it should be broken down into smaller tasks for you to stay on top of things.

 3. Manage your Pomodoros

-Some types of work will require you to work for extended periods to get things done.
+Some types of work will require you to add extra Pomodoros to get things done.
 Activities such as writing, coding, or composing will require you to be in the state of flow to get good results; therefore, 25 minutes can be too short.

-Consequently, extending your sessions together with breaks can increase your level of effectiveness.
+Consequently, extending your sessions requires taking regular breaks, too.
+This can increase your level of effectiveness.

-If you are feeling tired or experiencing mental resistance, you should consider reducing your sessions to fifteen or even ten minutes.
+If you are feeling tired or experiencing mental resistance, you should consider reducing your sessions to fifteen or even ten minutes, for an ideal balance.
 You should adjust the intervals based on your energy level, the number of tasks needed, and the type of work.

 4. Get a time-tracking app